promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>15:15</td>
     <td>
       <a href="../talks/fun-with-labels!-what-to-do-when">Fun with labels!
-What to do when metrics have different labels in PromQL</a>
+What to Do When Metrics Have Different Labels in PromQL</a>
     </td>
     <td>
       <a href="../speakers/jaime-yera-hidalgo">Jaime Yera Hidalgo</a>